 Kayla saw her dad’s huge white moneymaking grin and fetched her bag and shuffled over to her dad with hands covered in glitter-glue.
 JT squeezed Kay-kay and sniffed her shampooey hair and she allowed the hug but didn’t hug back.
 Daddy picking her up was a treat, not something she should get used to.
 He didn’t even see her most weeks.
 He spent a lot of nights fighting with Kayla’s skank-ho mum Justice, exchanging a hundred messages, pacing the living room.
 So what if JT had a little pop-up gigolo advert?
 How was he supposed to pay child support if he didn’t bring the income in?

 Miss Michelle guided little Kayzy-wayzy out of the gate and said Kayla had had a banana-tacular day, whatever the fuck that meant.
 Finally she crouched and hugged the girl and they smooched each other’s cheeks and giggled.

 ‘Got some of that for me?’
 JT said, winking.

 ‘See, we could get five hundred bucks per cock per night, five hundy times three, that’s, um, that’s like one-five, Goose.
-You seen that Facebook page for TJ The Gigolo.
+You seen that Facebook ad for TJ Lover-Lover?
 TJ is actually me, didja know.
-Thas actually my alter ego.
-I been gigolo-ing.
-Confession time.’
+Thas my alter ego.
+It’s my name, backwards.
+I been gigolo-ing undercover.’

 ‘Real?’
 Goose said, and scratched his jaw.